 Analyst house Gartner, Inc. has officially released their 2017 Magic Quadrant for Data Science Platforms.
-This report replaces the researcher’s annual Magic Quadrant for Advanced Analytics Platforms that Gartner has published in recent years.
-Use of tools that offer predictive capabilities are widespread in the enterprise, but Gartner believes the term data science is more appropriate since the users that typically operate predictive solutions are data scientists.
+This report replaces the researcher’s annual Magic Quadrant for Advanced Analytics Platforms.
+Use of solutions that offer predictive capabilities are widespread in the enterprise, but Gartner believes the term data science is more appropriate since the users that typically operate predictive tools are data scientists.

 Gartner defines a data science platform as a “cohesive software application that offers a mixture of basic building blocks essential for creating all kinds of data science solution, and for incorporating those solutions into business processes, surrounding infrastructure and products.”